 - 1. Original Report Card for assessment by the Principal - 2.
-Php 200.00 testing fee to be paid at the Business Office - 3.
-Photocopy of Report Card at least Second Grading Period - Duly accomplished application form to be submitted not later than two (2) days before the scheduled date of entrance examination - 5.
-Two (2) pcs.
-2"×2" ID picture with name tag - 6.
-ESC Certificate, if he/she is a grantee from other FAPE-assisted schools - 7.
+A testing fee of Php 200.00 to be paid at the Business Office - 3.
+Photocopy of Report Card at least Second Grading Period - 4.
+Duly accomplished application form to be submitted not later than 2 days before the scheduled date of entrance examination - 5.
+2 pcs.
+2"x2" recent ID picture with name tag - 6.
+ESC Certificate if he/she is a grantee from other FAPE-assisted school - 7.
 Good Moral Certificate (Original Copy)